Support on payment issues

 Tell us about your circumstances

-We only want to receive the correct amounts.
+We only want to receive the correct amount of Council Tax from you.
 If we are unaware of your circumstances, we may well miss a reduction that you are entitled to.
-Please check out our Council Tax Exemptions, Disregards and Discounts page and let us know if you are entitled to a reduction.
+Please check out our Discounts and Reductions page and let us know if you think you may be entitled to a reduction.

 You may be eligible for Council Tax Support